Want a heads up when a new story drops? Subscribe here.

 After working hard to build a large following, one of the worst things you can do is to ignore the people who want to interact with you on social media.
 Respond to private messages sent to your business accounts and reply to tweets or Facebook comments that are related to your company in a timely manner.

-Thank people for positive comments about your company and keep replies positive if someone says something negative.
-You might not be able to solve customer service disputes in 140 characters, but a simple, positive reply can show you are listening.
+Thank people for the positive comments left about your company and keep your replies positive if someone shows irritation or seems inclined to argue.
+You might not be able to solve customer service disputes in a limited character posts, but a simple, positive reply can show that you are actively listening and acre about your audience.

 Promote Your Social Media Accounts On and Offline

-As mentioned above, social sharing buttons should be included on all of your website’s content, however, you should also include links to your social media accounts in emails and on newsletters.
+As mentioned above, social sharing buttons should be integrated in your website design, however, you should also include links to your social media accounts in emails and newsletters.
 When possible, include links on letterhead and business cards.
-Don’t forget to always ask for follows, likes and shares.
+Don’t forget to always invite your audience to follow, like and share your content on social media.

 Share Relevant, Useful Information